sunitsivaraj/Cogent/README.md

 <br/>

 Step 5 (Analyzing results):
-* Any messages printed using the "display" function in the behavior section of the DSL can be seen in the "behaviors executed" section of the console.<br/>
+* Any messages printed using the "display" function in the behavior section of the DSL can be seen in the **behaviors executed** section of the console.<br/>
-* The "network details" section of the console gives the various details of the model.<br/>
+* The **network details** section of the console gives the various details of the model.<br/>

 <br/>